ankaAR/bestiario5e/_creatures/drider-spellcaster.md

 ***Web Walker.*** The drider ignores movement restrictions caused by webbing.

-***Spellcasting.*** The drider is a 7th-level spellcaster.
+***Lanzamiento de conjuros.*** The drider is a 7th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 14, +6 to hit with spell attacks).
 The drider has the following spells prepared from the cleric spell list:

-* Cantrips (at will): poison spray, thaumaturgy
+* Trucos (a voluntad): poison spray, thaumaturgy

 * 1st level (4 slots): bane, detect magic, sanctuary